Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Experiments and Results

-\looseness-1 As shown in Table \ref{tab:asr_results_bon}, \textsc{RefDiv} achieves significantly higher ASR for Qwen-3-8B and Mistral-7B compared to other models.
-These models can therefore be considered more \textit{susceptible} to adversarial prompts, requiring less sophisticated stress test queries for successful analysis.
-Hence, these weaker queries demonstrate limited transferability to potentially more robust closed-source LLMs.
-In contrast, Llama3.1-8B and Gemma3-27B exhibit greater resistance to adversarial inputs, necessitating the generation of more sophisticated queries for harmful response generation.
-Therefore, queries developed against these more resilient models demonstrate significantly higher transferability.
-Overall however, \textsc{RefDiv} generates prompts that transfer successfully across the four closed-source (reasoning-enabled) models, underscoring the impact of our proposed strategy as a diagnostic tool to study robustness.
+\looseness-1\textbf{Remark.} As Table \ref{tab:asr_results_bon} shows, \textsc{RefDiv} achieves significantly higher ASR for Qwen-3-8B and Mistral-7B compared to other models.
+These models can therefore be considered more \textit{susceptible} to adversarial prompts, and end up generating weaker queries that demonstrate limited transferability to potentially more robust closed-source LLMs.
+In contrast, Llama3.1-8B and Gemma3-27B exhibit greater resistance to adversarial inputs, necessitating the generation of more sophisticated queries for harmful response generation, and in turn exhibiting significantly higher transferability to closed-source LLMs.
+Overall, \textsc{RefDiv} generates prompts that transfer successfully across all the closed-source reasoning and non-reasoning LLMs.